geraldoramos/nikola/README.md

 * Add more control features, ([suggest which one](https://github.com/geraldoramos/nikola/issues))
 * Explore streaming api (currently polling data)
 * Support multiple cars under same account
+* Send address to car
+* Notifications (battery low, charging stopped, and more)

 ## License
 MIT License

+## DISCLAIMER
+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, title and non-infringement.
+Use at Your Own Risk.